Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Definitions and notations

-The set \(M_G\) is in general a complicated manifold, but under a proper change of coordinates, see Definition \ref{def-factorizing-coordinates} and Lemma \ref{lem-clique-poly-new-coord} below, it becomes the unit cube. \end{Remark} We define new coordinate systems related to moral DAGs of a given skeleton. \begin{Definition}[Factorizing coordinates] Let \(\mathcal{G}\) be a moral DAG with skeleton \(G=(V,E)\). \begin{enumerate}[label={\arabic*)}, itemjoin={,}, itemjoin*={, and}] \item Define \(u^{\mathcal{G}}:M_G \to \mathbb{R}^V\) by
+Moreover, in the definition of \(M_G\), many of the conditions \(\Delta_A(x)>0\), \(A\subset V\), are redundant.
+For example, in the case of complete graph \(G=K_V\), all these conditions follow from \(\Delta_G(x)>0\).
+However, \(\Delta_G(x)>0\) does not imply that \(\Delta_A(x)>0\) for every \(A\subset V\) for a general (decomposable) graph; for instance, when \(G\) is a graph with two maximal cliques \(\{1,2,3\}\) and \(\{3,4,5\}\).
+The set \(M_G\) is, in general, a complicated manifold, but under a proper change of coordinates, see Definition \ref{def-factorizing-coordinates} and Lemma \ref{lem-clique-poly-new-coord} below, it becomes the unit cube. \end{Remark} We define new coordinate systems related to moral DAGs of a given skeleton. \begin{Definition}[Factorizing coordinates] Let \(\mathcal{G}\) be a moral DAG with skeleton \(G=(V,E)\). \begin{enumerate}[label={\arabic*)}, itemjoin={,}, itemjoin*={, and}] \item Define \(u^{\mathcal{G}}\colon M_G \to \mathbb{R}^V\) by

-\item Define \(w^{\mathcal{G}}: (0,\infty)^V\to \mathbb{R}^V\) by
+\item Define \(w^{\mathcal{G}}\colon (0,\infty)^V\to \mathbb{R}^V\) by